nikomatsakis/rfcs/active/0000-traits.md

 *Addressed by:* Expanded coherence rules.

-The job of coherence is to ensure that, for any given set of type parameters, a given trait is implemented *at most once* (it may of course not be implemented at all).
+The job of coherence is to ensure that there is at most one trait implementation for any given `Self` type (it may of course not be implemented at all).
 Currently, however, coherence is more conservative that it needs to be.
 This is partly because it doesn't take into account the very property that it itself is enforcing.

 The problems arise due to the "blanket impls" I discussed in the previous section.
 Consider the following two traits and a blanket impl: